 Team Assemblies: Brief bio’s

-Susan is dedicated to perpetuating the grand Bostonian tradition of teaching social skills through social dance.
-She was trained in ballroom dancing by dance master Don Mason.
-As dance partners and colleagues they taught generations of students.
-Susan is certified in etiquette instruction by the Etiquette and Leadership Institute of the Washington School of Protocol.
+Susan Cole Susan is dedicated to perpetuating the grand Bostonian tradition of teaching social skills through social dance.
+Although out of sync with her contemporaries in the ‘70’s, Susan developed a passion for ballroom dance.
+She was trained in ballroom dancing by dance master Don Mason, became his dance partner, and founded Boston Assemblies in 1986.
+As a young parent with a background in education and an interest social skills education Susan became certified in etiquette instruction by the Etiquette and Leadership Institute of the Washington School of Protocol.
 She has a BA and M.ED from Boston University.
 Having brought up three children, Susan understands the challenges of civilizing youth.
-“A challenge was met when my sons agreed to attend many of my classes!”
-Inspired by her experience with children and her lifelong love of music and dance, Susan founded Boston Assemblies in 1986.
+“A challenge was met when my sons agreed to fill in as partners in many of my classes!”

-Since opening their Fred Astaire Franchised Dance Studio in Plymouth in 2008, Catherine (Casey) Baird and her husband, Forrest Burke-Moran have welcomed thousands of students onto the dance floor to share their passion for social, ballroom, and Latin dancing.
-The partners are thrilled to be ranked as one of the top Fred Astaire Dance Studios in the New England Region.
+Since opening their Fred Astaire Franchised Dance Studio in Plymouth in 2008, Catherine (Casey) Baird and her husband, Forrest Burke-Moran are thrilled to be ranked as one of the top Fred Astaire Dance Studios in the New England Region.
 Casey knew of Boston Assemblies by reputation but had little experience teaching kids when she met Susan Cole.
 Now she enthuses, “I just love the enthusiasm and sheer joy the kids show in class.”
 In 2013 Casey and her husband welcomed a son, Jesse, who they hope will join the family business in about eighteen years!
-First, he will learn some dance basics and some social graces with his peers at Boston Assemblies.
+First, he will learn some dance basics and social graces with his peers in Boston Assemblies Social Dance classes.

 Fred Astaire Studio, Plymouth